hardijabar0/game/README.md

 If the music commands do not work then it is because FFMPEG was not installed.
 You can find many videos on Youtube showing how to install FFMPEG.
-Here is one for [Windows](https://www.youtube.com/watch?v=qjtmgCb8NcE) or you can try type this in the terminal for linuix " npm i ffmpeg "
+Here is one for [Windows](https://www.youtube.com/watch?v=qjtmgCb8NcE) or you can try type this in the terminal for Linux " npm i ffmpeg "

 > This Bot was made by [Aaronidk/aaronokiay]().